 Make Chocolate sauce: Place heavy whipping cream in a saucepan and heat over low to medium heat and scald.
 The cream is scalded when you start seeing wrinkles and bubbles on top of the surface.
 But use a low enough heat that the mixture does not boil.

 Add chocolate and stir until chocolate melts.

-Add melted butter, and sugar.
+Add butter, and sugar.
 Allow sauce to cook slowly over low to medium-low heat until mixture thickens.
 This is never shorter than 20 minutes.
 I cooked mine about 30-35 minutes.
 Stir occasionally.

 Here the sauce has thickened.